RagingGam0r/Python-Chat/README.md

 Commands: (Only one)

-/connected (Lists all players conected to client)
+/connected (Lists all players conected to server)

 *--*USAGE*--*